 a) UBC Faculty

 The Principal Investigator must have a Faculty Appointment (for example, Assistant Professor, Associate Professor, Professor, or Emeritus Professor).
 This includes Clinical Faculty appointments in the Faculty of Medicine.

 The UBC Research Ethics Boards also review research carried out at affiliated teaching hospitals by employees who do not have Faculty appointments and who are not UBC students.
 In this case, the employee should be listed as the Principal Investigator and the employee's Hospital Department Head should sign the application.

 c) Course Instructors

 Course instructors who are applying for research ethics approval for course-based assignments in subjects they are teaching (e.g., research methods courses) can be listed as a PI on their application, even if they do not hold a regular faculty appointment.
-If you are an instructor and require the capacity to list yourself as a PI on the application please contact Jean Ruiz (email@example.com) if you are on the Vancouver Campus and Lisa Shearer (firstname.lastname@example.org) if you are on the Okanagan campus.
+If you are an instructor and require the capacity to list yourself as a PI on the application please contact email@example.com (Point Grey campus) or firstname.lastname@example.org (Okanagan campus).

 a) UBC Graduate Students